sntioudis/papreca/documentation/commands.md

 %PAPRECA will append to the execTimes.log file every N steps.

 > **Note:**
 > The total walltime (at the bottom of the execTimes.log file) is the sum of all the average times.
-Note that, if you choose a print frequency (N) different than 1, the reported total wall time will be smaller than the actual walltime.
+Note that, if you choose a print frequency (N) different than 1, the reported total wall time will be smaller than the actual wall time.
 Nevertheless, the total walltime will be printed (by LAMMPS) in the console at the end of the run.

 \subsection execution_default Default